 2. Hold back on the help

-When your child faces a road block in the task, it is a natural inclination to step in to help.
-However, keep to the mindset that every mistake is a learning opportunity.
+When your child faces a roadblock in the task, it is a natural inclination to step in to help.
+However, keep in mind that every mistake is a learning opportunity.
 It is all about finding the positives in the negatives!

 To encourage independence in children, provide suggestions or steer the conversation in a way that provides room for problem-solving.
 For example, instead of saying, “That’s not how it should be done,” try “Let’s see if we can do it another way!”

 Yes, we do want to give our children the autonomy to make their own decisions, but how do we ensure that they don’t veer off track?